Great Roads to Great Chefs

 At the young age of 19, Chef Mazzio traveled to Aspen for powder skiing only to find himself on a culinary adventure.
 Mazzio, a self-taught chef mentored by Chef Charles Dale, owner of the former Renaissance of Aspen, learned to create crafted mountain fare cuisine among other exquisite dishes.
 Chef Mazzio was hired at 15 Degrees in Boulder, where he challenged himself and gained the title of “Best New Chef” by Food & Wine Magazine.
 Chef Mazizo currently serves as executive chef for Edge Restaurant & Bar in Snowmass Village.

-Chef Hosea Rosenberg - April 4th (sold out) & 5th (one seat left)
+Chef Hosea Rosenberg - April 4th (sold out) & 5th ( sold out)

 After graduating with a Bachelors of Science in Engineering Physics from the University of Colorado, Chef Hosea Rosenberg decided it was time to turn what had been a side job into a dedicated career.
 Hosea’s passion to cook professionally drove him to work his way up through the restaurant ranks, where he worked under the guidance of established chefs such as Wolfgang Puck, Kevin Taylor, Sean Yontz and Dave Query.
 Most recently, Hosea launched Blackbelly Catering, a full service catering and events business that provides onsite operations from its mobile kitchen and catering trailer.